Squatting in England and Wales: Lambeth and the setting for the Brixton Riots

-In Lambeth, the combination of extensive damage caused by the Blitz and large-scale slum clearance which induced private landlords, in anticipation of compulsory-purchase cash, to hold properties empty and in disrepair contributed to an housing shortage felt most keenly by West-Indian immigrants and the growing Black community in Brixton.
+In Lambeth, the combination of extensive damage caused by the Blitz and large-scale slum clearance, which induced private landlords, in anticipation of compulsory-purchase cash, to hold properties empty and in disrepair, contributed to an acute housing shortage.
+It was felt most keenly by West-Indian immigrants and the growing Black community in Brixton.
 The Council was suspected of allowing Black overcrowding of properties go unchecked so as to reduce their statutory housing obligations.
 Following passage of the 1968 Race Relations Act, Lambeth had admitted operating "a policy of dispersal" that, in any particular area, effectively capped the number of "coloured" families they were prepared to accommodate.